crownvirus99/Hackintosh-Asus-Zenbook-UX333-FN/README.md

 # Asus Zenbook Hackintosh

 Working Bootloader with all needed kext.
 All you need, it install on your flash drive (with 8 or more Gb) OpenCore and put all files from zip to bootloader path of your flash.
 After that, you can install macOS to flashdrive, and load from it.
+More information in  [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)

 Tested on macOS Big Sur 11.6.6 and OpenCore 0.8.0